ReFiManager/ReFiManager/README.md

 ## fsObject

-All files and directories in RFManager is represented by `fsObject`.
+All files and directories in ReFiManager is represented by `fsObject`.
 Its structure is:

 ```json
 {